 The distribution of fat mass also impacts health risk – Segmental Fat Analysis provides a better overall insight into fat distribution.
 Visceral Fat Area provides an indication of the fat most associated with cardiometabolic health risks, affording more precise tools for identification of risk of diabetes, cardiovascular disease, etc.

 Segmental Lean Analysis

 Obesity accompanied by low levels of lean mass, particularly in the legs, can increase the risk of falls that can result in frailty, limited functional capacity, and/or reduced quality of life.
-Segmental measures allow for precise analysis of fat-free mass distribution to help the clinician track outputs associated with reduced lean mass.
+Segmental measures allow for precise analysis of fat-free mass distribution to help the clinician assess risks associated with reduced lean mass.

-The Segmental Lean Analysis (SLA) section can quickly help assess values related to a patient’s frailty status and functional mobility risk.
-By segmenting the body, areas of low lean mass can be observed and targeted for improvement, helping reduce the risk of falls and/or injuries.
+The Segmental Lean Analysis (SLA) section can quickly assess a patient’s frailty status and functional mobility risk.
+By segmenting the body, areas of low lean mass can be identified and targeted for improvement, helping reduce risk of falls and/or injuries.
 The top bar of the SLA provides an objective measure of fat-free mass, while the bottom bar incorporates an in-depth analysis into:

 Segmental ECW/TBW Water Analysis

 Obesity is often accompanied by hormonal and other physiological changes resulting in inflammation or fluid retention (edema).
 However, current diagnostic markers of fluid balance are imprecise and time-consuming.
 InBody provides objective measures for monitoring whole-body and segmental fluid balance.